Building SIP Raised Beds:

 Video: Self-watering SIP Sub-irrigated Raised Bed Construction (How to Build)

-WHAT TYPE OF WOOD?
+IS TREATED WOOD SAFE FOR VEGETABLES?
 Selecting the right wood for your wicking bed is matter of personal preference.
 But one thing to keep in mind: Depending on where you live, using treated lumber might not be a concern for you.
 In most places, chromated copper arsenate treatment (cca) is no longer sold to consumers.
 This applies to the US, Canada and EU.
 So if you live in these areas, you don't need to worry about arsenic exposure when using brand new treated wood.
 If you live in Australia, New Zealand or any other nation, then I suggest asking for a CCA alternative.

 Of course, lining your bed with plastic creates a nice barrier between your lumber and the potting mix.
 But what if you just don't want treated, whether it contains arsenic or not?
 You could always opt for cypress, cedar or any naturally durable wood of your choice.
 Then there are also composite boards, cinder blocks or even corrugated metal panels.
 You have lots of options.

-WHAT TYPE OF DIRT?
+WHAT TYPE OF SOIL?
 It's very crucial that you do not treat this wicking bed like an in-ground plot.
 Do NOT use top soil or bagged compost / manure.
 Treat this like a large container.
 Fill it with a nice quality potting mix.
 You could buy a bagged retail mix in bulk.
 Or you could also buy raw components and make your own custom mix.
 Use things like peat moss, coir (coco), vermiculite, perlite or even a little pine bark mulch.
 Worm castings make a nice addition.
 The bulk of the mix should be peat moss / coir.
 You want something with strong wicking capability while also allowing for healthy aeration.

 "Yeah, but.
 Yeah but!"
 I've gotten reports of people who have used 1/3 manure, 1/3 peat moss & 1/3 vermiculite (Mel's Mix) with great success in SIP containers.
 This might work for some people.
 This is your bed and you can try what you want.
 But manures and bagged composts may have very small particles which could fill up your pore spaces.
 They also have a very broad range of NPK values and using them may be hard to predict.
 So I don't recommend it to others.
 Instead, I stick with the guidelines that EarthBOX recommends.